sorbet/sorbet/website/docs/cli-ref.md

                                 Ensure that every class and module only defines 'behavior' in one file.
 Ensures that every class or module can be autoloaded by loading exactly one file.
-      --stripe-mode             [deprecated] This option has been renamed to `--uniquely-defined-behavior`
       --stop-after <phase>      Stop after completing <phase>.
 Can be useful for debugging.
 Also useful when overwhelmed with errors, because errors from earlier phases (like resolver) can